-Chasing down the ancient world’s alchemical obsession with obtaining the Philospher’s Stone: the secret of immortality
+Chasing down the ancient world’s alchemical obsession with obtaining immortality and the Philosopher’s Stone

-Mortality has tormented our consciousness since the first human witnessed death and realized his or her own eventual demise.
+Mortality (and the lure of immortality) has tormented our consciousness since the first human witnessed death and realized his or her own eventual demise.
 The inevitability of death and speculation upon the nature of afterlife has always been an object of obsession for mystics and philosophers.
 For many cultures, mortality is one of the major qualities that separates humanity from the Gods.
 While humans are born, subjected to the will of nature and die, the gods of the ancients and the gods of today are usually characterized as immortal; immune to the darkness that awaits every man and woman.
-Naturally, the earliest storytellers and holy men dreamed of ways to become immortal as well.
+Naturally, the earliest storytellers and holy men dreamed of ways to achieve immortality as well.

 In mythologies around the world, humans who achieve immortality are often regarded as gods, or as possessing god-like qualities.
 One of the earliest works of literature, the 22nd century B.C.E.
 Epic of Gilgamesh, focuses on a hero’s quest for immortality.
 In some traditions, immortality was bestowed by the gods themselves.
 Other times, a normal human would unlock alchemical secrets hidden in natural materials that stopped death in its tracks.
 According to the ancients, the secrets of immortality could be found within the Earth, on the moon, or even in your own back yard.